Frequently Asked Questions

 1. What is David’s House?

-David’s House is a home-away-from-home for families who have children who are receiving care at the Children’s Hospital at Dartmouth-Hitchcock Medical Center (CHaD) in Lebanon, NH.
+David’s House is a home-away-from-home for families who have children who are receiving care at Dartmouth Health Children’s in Lebanon, NH.

 3. How do I get a room?

-Call (603)643-2298 to request a room.
-After you have provided us with some basic information, your name will be placed on a waiting list for the day you wish to arrive.
-On the first day of your intended stay, you should contact David’s House after 9 am to see if there is a room available to you.
+Call (603) 643-2298 to request a room.
+After you have provided us with some basic information and complete our background check process, your name will be placed on a Room Request list for the day you wish to arrive.
+Staff will contact you within 24 hours of your intended stay to confirm whether or not we have a room available.

-Because David’s House has a limited number of rooms, each morning we have to consider all requests before assigning available rooms for the day.
+Because David’s House has a limited number of rooms, we have to consider all requests before assigning available rooms for a specific day.
 Due to the uncertainties that arise during healthcare treatment, we need to be sure that a current guest is leaving before we reassign the room.
-Your place on the waiting list is not affected by when your room request was made.
+Your place on the room request list is not affected by when your request was made.
 We will do everything possible to accommodate your needs or work with you to find alternative arrangements in the event that the house is full.

 5. I have a room, how long can I stay?